mtarsel/ContainerAnalysis/README.md

 Please note this script may not print out every result... or correctly. values.yaml are specific to each Application and so they are all written differently.

-# Specify Logging
+# Commandline Options

-By default, WARNING level logging is enabled.
-Otherwise run:

 ```bash
 python get-image-info.py --help
 ```

+You can add your own index.yaml from a Helm Chart if you like.

+By default, WARNING level logging is enabled.
+Otherwise run:
-Output is saved to a file called container-output.log in same directory as [get-image-info.py](./get-image-info.py).
+Output is saved to a file called _container-output.log_ in same directory as [get-image-info.py](./get-image-info.py).

 # How To Gather Info on dockerhub.com